Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

-Analytical models are included in Fig.~\ref{fig:Mfinal_1}.
-Thanks to our fitted value of $v_{\rm{in}}$ in equation~\ref{eq:vinth}, we recover the steady mass growth $\dot{M}_{\stream}$ from Equation \ref{eq:Mdot_th}.
+We compare our numerical results to analytical models in Fig.~\ref{fig:Mfinal_1}.
+Thanks to our fitted value of $v_{\rm{in}}$ from equation~\ref{eq:vinth}, we recover the steady mass growth $\dot{M}_{\stream}$ from Equation \ref{eq:Mdot_th}.
 The theoretical final stream mass is then obtained as,

 with $t=22t_0$ as a final simulation time.
-The predicted final mass from our model aligns relatively well with the results for the HD cases.
+The predicted final mass from our model and the one from \citet{Mandelker2019}, for $\xi>1$, and \citet{Mandelker2020a}, for $\xi <1$, align relatively well with the results for the HD cases.
 For simulations $\xi>1$, the theoretical prediction does not hold as it assumes condensation of CGM gas on to the stream.
 Instead, we showcase the expected mass loss rate based on the deceleration of the stream $V_{\stream}\left(t\right)$ from \citet[equation 10 and 38]{Mandelker2019} for two dimensions.
 Quantitatively, the predicted mass loss rate also roughly agrees with the simulated values.